yardsale8/tenure-portfolio/content/criterion3/continuing_education.md

 reinforced that I can improve my teaching by building better rubrics to improve my expectations and feedback.

-One of the goals of the WeTeach courses is to introduce the requirements for certifying a course under Quality Matters and encourage faculty to apply for this certification.
-I am in the process of setting up STAT 110 to meet the expectations, and also plan to submit the DSCI 611 course that I am creating for HLA for certification.
+One of the WeTeach courses' goals is to introduce the requirements for certifying a class under Quality Matters and encourage faculty to apply for this certification.
+I am setting up STAT 110 to meet the expectations and plan to submit the DSCI 611 course that I am creating for HLA for certification.